hibbitts-design/grav-skeleton-helios-course-hub/pages/readme/default.md

 ## Features

-- Ready-to-use course companion website with the clean Helios theme
+- Ready-to-use course companion website with the clean and modern Helios theme
 - Support for single or multiple courses from one site
 - Built-in shortcodes for embedding content (iFrames, Google Slides, PDFs, H5P, Embedly)
 - Responsive iframe/video containers with 16:9 aspect ratio